Concepts Learned Visually by Infants Can Contribute to Visual Learning and Understanding in AI Models: Related Work

 \subsection{Infants' Understanding of Animacy and Goal Attribution}

-An early and influential contribution to understanding infants' goal encoding is Woodward's work \cite{woodward1998infants}, which demonstrated that infants attribute goals to agents or animate actors, but not to inanimate objects.
-This finding has been validated and elaborated through other experiments and variations \cite{woodward1999infants, woodward2000twelve, biro2011evidence}.
-A study by Luo and Baillargeon \cite{luo2005can} extended the understanding of goal attribution by showing that infants can attribute goals to self-propelled objects.
-Further research illustrated that infants can generalize goal attribution to novel actions when provided with sufficient contextual cues \cite{kiraly2003early}.
-Additionally, infants exhibit a significant understanding of objects and their properties from an early age \cite{baillargeon1987object, spelke1995spatiotemporal, hespos2001reasoning}, expecting objects to follow physical rules \cite{spelke2022babies, lin2022infants}.
+An early and influential contribution to understanding infants' goal encoding is Woodward's work \citep{woodward1998infants}, which demonstrated that infants distinguish between animate and inanimate entities in dynamic scenes, and attribute goals to agents or animate actors, but not to inanimate objects.
+This finding has been validated and elaborated through other experiments and variations \citep{woodward1999infants, woodward2000twelve, biro2011evidence}.
+A study by Luo and Baillargeon \citep{luo2005can} extended the understanding of goal attribution by showing that infants can attribute goals to new self-propelled objects.
+Further research illustrated that infants can generalize the attribution of goals to new actions when provided with sufficient contextual cues \citep{kiraly2003early}.
+In addition, infants exhibit a significant understanding of objects and their properties from an early age \citep{baillargeon1987object, spelke1995spatiotemporal, hespos2001reasoning}, expecting objects in the scene to follow physical rules, unlike animate agents that follow their goals \citep{spelke2022babies, lin2022infants}.